Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Observer-Refocusing Spacetimes

-\begin{proof} By \remref{rem:wlogOurSpacetimeIsNullgeodesicallyComplete}, we can assume that $(X,g)$ is null-geodesically complete.
+\begin{cor} Let $(X,g)$ be a globally hyperbolic spacetime of dimension at least $3$ which is observer-refocusing with respect to a point $p\in X$ and a timelike curve $\gamma$ such that the domain of $\gamma$ is compact.
+Then $(X,g)$ has a compact Cauchy surface and finite fundamental group. \end{cor} \begin{proof} By \remref{rem:wlogOurSpacetimeIsNullgeodesicallyComplete}, we can assume that $(X,g)$ is null-geodesically complete.
 Using similar arguments as in \lemref{lem:Ifexp(t_nv_n)ConvergesThen(t_n)IsBounded} compactness of $\im(\gamma)$ ensures that there is some lightsphere $L$ at $p$ and some $T>0$ such that for all $v\in L$ there is some $t\in (0,T]$ with $\alpha_v(t)\in \im(\gamma)$.
 Now we can use \theoref{thm:MainResult}. \end{proof}

 \begin{cor} Let $(M,h)$ be a $Z^{(x,y)}$ manifold of dimension at least $2$ such that all unit-speed geodesics starting at $x$ reach $y$ in uniformly bounded time.
-Then $M$ is compact with finite fundamental group. \end{cor} \begin{proof} Let $T>0$ be the uniform bound on the time it takes unit-speed geodesics starting at $x$ to reach $y$.
+Then $M$ is compact with finite fundamental group. \end{cor}

+\begin{proof} Let $T>0$ be the uniform bound on the time it takes unit-speed geodesics starting at $x$ to reach $y$.
 Consider the associated spacetime $(X,g)$ to $(M,h)$.
-Defining $p=(x,0)$ and the standard observer $\gamma:[0,T]\to X$, $\gamma(t)=(y,t)$, the result then follows from \corrref{cor:SomeObserverRefocusingSpacetimesHaveCompactCauchySurfaceWithFiniteFundamentalGroup}. \end{proof} \begin{cor} Let $(M,h)$ be a $Z^{(x,y)}$ manifold of dimension $2$ or $3$, let $x\in M$ and assume that all unit-speed geodesics starting at $x$ reach $y$ in uniformly bounded time.
+Defining $p=(x,0)$ and the standard observer $\gamma:[0,T]\to X$, $\gamma(t)=(y,t)$, the result then follows from \corolref{cor:SomeObserverRefocusingSpacetimesHaveCompactCauchySurfaceWithFiniteFundamentalGroup}. \end{proof}

+\begin{cor} Let $(M,h)$ be a $Z^{(x,y)}$ manifold of dimension $2$ or $3$, let $x\in M$ and assume that all unit-speed geodesics starting at $x$ reach $y$ in uniformly bounded time.
 Then there exists a Riemannian metric $\tilde{h}$ on $M$ such that $(M,\tilde{h})$ is a $Y^x_l$ manifold. \end{cor} \begin{proof} In this case $M$ is compact and has finite fundamental group.
-If $\dim(M)=3$, then by the Thurston Elliptization conjecture \cite{Thurston1997} proved by Perelman \cite{Perelman2003, Perelman2003-2, Perelman2006}, $M$ is a quotient of the sphere $S^3$ (with standard metric) by a finite group of isometries.
+If $\dim(M)=3$, then by the Thurston Elliptization conjecture \cite{Thurston1997} proved by Perelman \cite{Perelman2002, Perelman2003, Perelman2003-2}, $M$ is a quotient of the sphere $S^3$ (with standard metric) by a finite group of isometries.
 The induced metric on $M$ will make it into a $Y^x_{2\pi}$ manifold.
 Similar arguments work for $\dim(M)=2$. \end{proof}